Torrent file: Background

 Typically, Internet access is asymmetrical, supporting greater download speeds than upload speeds, limiting the bandwidth of each download, and sometimes enforcing bandwidth caps and periods where systems are not accessible.
 This creates inefficiency when many people want to obtain the same set of files from a single source; the source must always be online and must have massive outbound bandwidth.
 The torrent protocol addresses this by decentralizing the distribution, leveraging the ability of people to network "peer-to-peer", among themselves.

 Each file to be distributed is divided into small information chunks called pieces.
 Downloading peers achieve high download speeds by requesting multiple pieces from different computers simultaneously in the swarm.
 Once obtained, these pieces are usually immediately made available for download by others in the swarm.
 In this way, the burden on the network is spread among the downloaders, rather than concentrating at a central distribution hub or cluster.
 As long as all the pieces are available, peers (downloaders and uploaders) can come and go; no one peer needs to have all the chunks or to even stay connected to the swarm in order for distribution to continue among the other peers.

 A small torrent file is created to represent a file or folder to be shared.
 The torrent file acts as the key to initiating downloading of the actual content.
 Someone interested in receiving the shared file or folder first obtains the corresponding torrent file, either by directly downloading it or by using a magnet link.
 The user then opens that file in a torrent client, which automates the rest of the process.
-In order to learn the internet locations of peers who may be sharing pieces, the client connects to the trackers named in the torrent file, and/or achieves a similar result through the use of distributed hash tables.
+In order to learn the internet locations of peers who may be sharing pieces, the client connects to the trackers named in the torrent file, and/or achieves a similar result through the use of distributed hash tables (DHS).
 Then the client connects directly to the peers in order to request pieces and otherwise participate in a swarm.
 The client may also report progress to trackers, to help the tracker with its peer recommendations.

 When the client has all the pieces, the torrent client assembles them into a usable form.
 They may also continue sharing the pieces, elevating their status to that of seeder rather than an ordinary peer.

-File Structure
+File structure

 A torrent file contains a list of files and integrity metadata about all the pieces, and optionally contains a large list of trackers.

 A torrent file is a bencoded dictionary with the following keys (the keys in any bencoded dictionary are lexicographically ordered):